x64dbg/blog/_posts/2026-05-17-visualizing-x64dbg-trace-recordings.md

 };
 ```

-Apologies for any mistakes made in haste of typing out this post, as it is meant to be casual and on-the-fly, and the real matter is in the implementation, to be frank.
+Apologies for any mistakes made in haste of typing out this post, as it is mostly done on-the-fly, and the real matter is in the implementation, to be frank.

 When it comes to binary trace data blocks, there are currently two kinds: one for a recorded instruction execution (when `Block.Kind == 0`), and another reserved for custom data insertion (when `Block.Kind >= 0x80`).